Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Introduction

 Simulations of mixing instabilities in supernova envelopes have advanced significantly (see \citealt{Muller2020} for a review) since the seminal 2D simulations of instabilities and clumping in the aftermath of SN~1987A \citep{arnett1989, mueller1991, Fryxell1991a, Hachisu1991, Benz1990}.
 The most sophisticated modern 3D simulations of mixing instabilities start from 3D engine models with parametrised neutrino transport and tuned engines \citep{Hammer2010, wongwathanarat_13, Wongwathanarat2015, Wongwathanarat2017}, or even from explosion models with multi-group neutrino transport \citep{chan_18, chan_20}.
 So far many of these studies have focused on nearby events or their remnants such as SN~1987A \citep{Hammer2010, wongwathanarat_13, Wongwathanarat2015, Wongwathanarat2017, Larsson2013} and Cas~A \citep{Wongwathanarat2017}.

-In choosing points of reference for a comparison between models and observations, it is important to consider the disparity between engine asymmetries and the observable asymmetries, which limits conclusions on the multi-dimensional dynamics of the engine.
+In choosing further points of reference for a comparison between models and observations and constraining the explosion mechanism, it is important to consider the disparity between engine asymmetries and the observable asymmetries, which limits conclusions on the multi-dimensional dynamics of the engine.
 For this reason, \emph{stripped-envelope} supernovae are of particular interest for studying explosion asymmetries.
 In red and blue supergiant progenitors, strong mixing by the Rayleigh-Taylor instability is caused by the acceleration and subsequent deceleration of the shock at the interface between the helium and hydrogen shell.
 In stripped-envelope supernovae, the smaller extent or complete lack of the hydrogen envelope implies that initial phase asymmetries are not reshaped as much by strong Rayleigh-Taylor mixing as in explosions of red or blue supergiants.

-Among supernova remnants, asymmetries in Cas~A \citep{grefenstette2014,2017Grefenstette}, the remnant of a Type IIb explosion \citep{krause_08} with a partially removed hydrogen envelope, have therefore received particular interest.
-Among observed transients, Type Ib/c supernovae from hydrogen-free progenitors are particularly promising for leveraging explosion asymmetries as diagnostics of the supernova engine.
+Type Ib/c supernovae from hydrogen-free progenitors are therefore particularly promising for leveraging explosion asymmetries as diagnostics of the supernova engine.
 Observational diagnostics for explosion asymmetries in stripped-envelope supernovae have already been studied extensively.
 Evidence for non-axisymmetric ejecta in normal Type Ib/c supernovae (as opposed to broad-line Type Ic supernovae), possibly indicative of convective plumes as seed asymmetries in neutrino-driven mechanism, has been found, e.g. by \citet{Tanaka2012, Tanaka2017} in the form of Q-U loops in the Stokes diagram.
 The colour evolution in Type Ib/c supernovae has been used as a probe for mixing by correlating the early-time colour evolution of Type Ib/c's with \ce{^56Ni} mixing \citep{Yoon2019}.
 Line profiles from nebular emission also have a long history as diagnostics for asphericity in Type Ib/c ejecta \citep{Taubenberger2009,Fang2022, Milisavljevic2010}.

-Aside from Cas A, the investigation of mixing in stripped-envelope supernovae by numerical simulations has been limited.
-Early 2D simulations \citep{Hachisu1991, Hachisu1994, kifonidis_00, Kifonidis2003} used progenitors with their hydrogen envelopes artificially removed instead of consistently computing the stellar structure and evolution of Type Ib/c supernovae progenitors.